nickyhajal/world-domination-summit/_content/speakers/aj-jacobs.md

 ## 2014 Speaker

 # "I've been to Disneyworld, and that's supposed to be the happiest place on Earth.
-That is not.
+It's not.
 I actually think that Portland, during WDS, might be the happiest place on Earth."

 <div class="zig-zags_blue"></div>